kaczor6418/webpack-web-assembly-rust-impl-bug/README.md

->This is repository with minimal code example to reproduce `Can not use web-assembly rust impl` bug
+>This is repository with minimal code example needed to reproduce `Can not use web-assembly rust impl` bug

 # Repro steps